fresheneesz/bip-efficient-bitcoin-vaults/cd/bip-constraindestination.md

 #### Flexible output value claims

 As specified, the output-value claims in an OP_CD call do not have to add up to the actual value sent to that output.
 For example, a transaction with a single input that has OP_CD claim to send 100 sats to an output, while the output actually receives 150 sats.
 This can still be valid as the claim doesn't (or sum of claims for an output don't) *exceed* the output value.
 If this flexibility is seen as a problem, it could be fixed.
 But it seems like a relatively safe thing to allow.

+#### Overhead for transactions with many outputs

+Because OP_CD requires specifying the output values that each input contributes to, there is some extra overhead for transactions with many outputs in comparison to OP_CTV.
+Each output would add an extra 9 bytes to the transaction size.
+So for transactions with a lot of outputs, it could make the transaction about 1/3 larger than if OP_CTV were used.

+One possible optimization would be to allow omitting an output value in cases where the entire output amount is contributed by that input.
+This would reduce the overhead of specifying output amounts to 2 bytes for most outputs (1 byte for the index, another to indicate the full value), meaning that it would only make transactions with large numbers of outputs about 7% larger.

 #### Theft via fees